 Larson was a team captain for Minnesota Duluth as a senior in 1995.
 He and the Bulldogs won the 1992 WCHA title and he was a three-time WCHA All-Academic Team selection, as well as the recipient of the team's community service award as a senior.
 He skated in 133 games for UMD in his career, with 24 goals, 43 assists and 67 points.

 A draft pick of the Detroit Red Wings in the 1990 NHL Entry Draft, Larson played professional hockey in a number of leagues over parts of 12 seasons.
 He won three league championships during his career, including as the player/assistant coach of the San Diego Gulls (WCHL), and he was the captain of four squads.
 Larson was a WCHL All-Star in both 1998 and `99.

-A native of Duluth, Minn., Larson and his wife, Kelly, have a 4 year old son, Lane.
+A native of Duluth, Minn., Larson and his wife, Kelly, have a son, Lane, and a daughter, Calla.
 Larson earned a degree in criminology, with a minor in coaching, from the University of Minnesota (Duluth) in 2004.